Massachusetts (Bee Gees song)

-"(The Lights Went Out In) Massachusetts" is a song by the Bee Gees, written by Barry, Robin and Maurice Gibb and released in 1967.
+"Massachusetts (The Lights Went Out In)" is a song by the Bee Gees, written by Barry, Robin and Maurice Gibb and released in 1967.
 Robin Gibb sang lead vocals on this song and it would become one of his staple songs to perform during both Bee Gees concerts and his solo appearances.
 It later appeared on their 1968 album, Horizontal.

 The song became the first of the group's five No. 1 hits on the UK Singles Chart, reached No. 1 in 12 other countries, peaked at No. 11 on the US Billboard Hot 100 and eventually sold over five million copies worldwide.
 When the brothers wrote the song, they had never been to Massachusetts.
 In a UK television special on ITV in December 2011, it was voted third (behind "How Deep Is Your Love" and "You Win Again") in "The Nation's Favourite Bee Gees Song".

 Writing and inspiration

 The song was written in the Regis Hotel, New York City during a tour of the United States.
 The song was intended as an antithesis to flower power anthems of the time such as "Let's Go to San Francisco" and "San Francisco (Be Sure to Wear Flowers in Your Hair)" in that the protagonist had been to San Francisco to join the hippies but was now homesick.
 The idea of the lights having gone out in Massachusetts was to suggest that everyone had gone to San Francisco.

 There are two different memories, Robin remembers us doing it in a boat going around New York City.
 And I remember us checking in at the St. Regis with Robert, going to the suite, and while the bags were being brought in we were so high on being in New York, that's how 'Massachusetts' began.
 I think we were strumming basically the whole thing, and then I think we went on a boat round New York.
 I don't know if we finished it, but I think that's where the memories collide.
 Everybody wrote it.
 All three of us were there when the song was born.